- Research article

 The chemical composition of ginger nut and Aga soil

-Chemical compositions of ginger nut and aga soil
+X-fluorescence was used to analyze the chemical compositions of ginger nut and Aga soil (Table 2).

 Mineral composition of ginger nut and aga soil